scriptrdotio/eurotech_simpleapp/documentation/installing_the_application.md

 ### Create channels

-Channels are used by scriptr as abstraction of publish/subscribe mechanisms.
+Channels are used by scriptr as abstractions of publish/subscribe mechanisms.
 We will create two channels:
 - The **eurotech** channel will be used to convey any message received on the Everyware topic we are subscribed to, to our application
 - The **responseChannel** channel will be used to publish data to our dashboard in real-time